 If the DMV finds in your favor, it will “set aside” any license suspension.
 If the DMV finds against you, it will impose a four month suspension on a first offense, a one-year suspension on the second and third offense.
 The four month suspension can be converted into a restriction (to and from work and an alcohol program) after the first 30 days.
 If there is a refusal allegation, the suspension will be for one year on a first offense and two on a second.
 There are no restricted license provisions for a one year or more suspension.

 The DMV Admin Per Se action and its procedures are very complicated.
-It is wise to hire an attorney who regularly handles these hearings, a DUI specialist.
-Terry Wapner devotes his entire practice to DUI and related actions.
+It is wise to hire an attorney who regularly handles these hearings, a DUI defense specialist.
+Terry Wapner devotes his entire practice to DUI defense and related actions.
 Attorney Terry Wapner will contact the DMV and take the necessary steps to ensure that your case is defended at the DMV.

-Contact The Law Offices of Terry Wapner today for help with your DUI charges and DMV hearings!
+Contact The Law Offices of Terry Wapner today for help with your Fresno DUI charges and DMV hearings!